HagOrMan/Tutorials/BashAliases.md

 I'm trying to keep this short and sweet, so hopefully the above gives enough inspiration to get you building without overloading the details. **At the end of the day, you will build what is best for you,** and maybe you'll find a better way to do things (and please let me know if you do).

 Feel free to open an issue on this repo if you want any help or have questions for me!

+# Templates to help you get started
+While you can absolutely start building your bash castle from scratch, here's what I've done so far to help you get started and maybe give some inspiration.

+- [utility functions](./helper-files/bash/util.bashrc). **Highly recommend at least checking out `confirm_action` which is extremely useful for never accidentally doing something catastrophic**
+- [useful git aliases](./helper-files/bash/git.bashrc).
+Almost every git command you'll need in common development
+- [terminal commands](./helper-files/bash/terminal.bashrc).
+Currently a small list, but might grow as I start doing cooler things in the terminal. (most commands in the terminal are already pretty concise though)
+- [venv helpers](./helper-files/bash/venv.bashrc).
+Commands for virtual environments to speed up their creation and use

 # Extra Notes
 \[1\] The 75% statistic was taken by looking at all of my current aliases, especially the ones I use most like `git status` &#8594; `gs` (10 characters &#8594; 2 characters), and the fact that using functions in aliases drastically reduces keystrokes.
 If you write a couple short aliases and are satisfied, you may benefit from a 30-50% keystroke reduction instead.